elastos/Elastos.Hive.Node/README.md

 $ docker ps
 ```
 #### 4. Run the test-cases
-Run the next command to launch test-cases to verify the deployed node at the same device:
+Run the next command to launch test cases to verify the deployed node at the same device:

 ```shell
 ./run.sh test